Lee-Byeongbae/Csharp_FloodFill_with_gdi32/README.md

 Of course, FloodFill can be implemented with only C# without API, but I wanted to try the ExtFloodFill function.

+//Among the sources I uploaded, 'Module.cs' is not used, so you can delete it.

 [DllImport("gdi32.dll")]
 public static extern bool ExtFloodFill(IntPtr hdc, int nXStart, int nYStart, int crColor, uint fuFillType);